jsvine/reporter/README.md

 ## Usage

 Create a `_posts/` directory inside the directory where this README exists.
-Place the iPython notebooks (`.ipynb` files) you want inside that directory, just like you would do for Markdown files in a standard Jekyll project.
+Place the IPython notebooks (`.ipynb` files) you want inside that directory, just like you would do for Markdown files in a standard Jekyll project.
 (You can still put Markdown files in the directory; they'll get processed as usual.)

 Rather than use [YAML front-matter](http://jekyllrb.com/docs/frontmatter/), __Reporter__ looks for posts variables in `.ipynb` files' `metadata` object, which is automatically present at the top of every such file. (`.ipynb` files are, in fact, just specalized JSON objects.)
-But __Reporter__ makes sure that you don't *need* to set any, that you can use iPython notebooks without any modifications.
+But __Reporter__ makes sure that you don't *need* to set any, that you can use IPython notebooks without any modifications.
 For instance, you don't need to a specific `date` variable for notebooks, either in the file path or the metadata, though you can if you'd like to.
 The [mtime plugin](_plugins/mtime.rb) sets posts' dates, where not specified, to the last time the file was modified.

 Other than that, you run __Reporter__ just like you would any other Jekyll project: `jekyll build` to generate the site, `jekyll serve` to build the site and preview it on `localhost`.